 - 2 cups mesquite smoking chips

 - Combine salt, smoked paprika, lemon pepper, cayenne pepper, smoked garlic powder and black pepper in bowl.
+Set aside.

 - Completely and tightly wrap pork shoulder in plastic wrap.
 Then double bag it in plastic bags and put in fridge for a minimum of 12 hours.